-Josh Schein, President
+Josh Schein, CEO

-During college, Josh spent a year of study in Varanasi India and a year in northeastern Thailand as a research assistant with Yale University investigating the foraging energetics and behavioral aspects of three species of Asian honeybees on a project involving formative exposure to on-the-ground challenges in statistical data collection and analysis.
-Josh also became fluent in Japanese, later frequently interpreting oral and written communication on behalf of Citi Smith Barney management and compliance including conducting detailed simultaneous telephone translation of time-sensitive discussions involving margin limits on derivative instruments, multi-account collateralization structuring, and asset recovery strategies.
+Josh holds a BA summa cum laude from West Virginia University and a JD from the University of Washington where he co-founded the Washington International Law Journal and published on the legality of proposed US trade sanctions under GATT.
+During college, Josh spent a year of study in India and a year in Thailand as a research assistant with Yale University investigating the foraging energetics of three species of Asian honeybees on a project exposing him early to challenges in data collection and analysis.
+Between college and law school, Josh learned Japanese, later interpreting oral and written communications for Citi Smith Barney management and compliance extending to detailed simultaneous telephone translation of discussions involving undercollateralized fast-moving derivative instruments.

 Josh has played an integral role in several client companies, most recently helping an ESG-oriented telco executive to establish the first highspeed Internet backbone in the Brazilian Amazon.
 Josh is an advisory board member and strategic advisor respectively for Silicon Valley-based Lifeboat Ventures, a private fund targeting disaster mitigation, and TalaSecure, a cybersecurity company focused on ransomware.
 Josh has co-founded two energy industry companies with insider clients, one each in equipment (Pointer P&C) and services (Pegasus Power Solutions).

 Josh engages actively with several environment organizations, notably, serving as a moderator, judge, and mentor for the Cleantech Open, the world’s oldest and largest venture accelerator devoted to clean technology companies.
 Josh was named 2020 Mentor of the Year and currently runs a large-scale study for the organization.
 Josh is also a member of the board of Acterra, a nonprofit organization dedicated to environmental engagement.

 To learn more about Josh’s unconventional segue into asset management, read on.